litsynp/spring-redis-demo/README.md

 - `resources/application.yml`: Spring Boot configurations.
 Configures Redis with host, port and password, and JPA with datasource URL, username and password.
 Enables H2 console via `/h2-console`.

+The project includes 4 (5, technically) examples to show ways to play with Redis.

 - `com.litsynp.redisdemo`
     - `config`: Holds configurations, especially for Redis.
         - `ConfigurationPropertiesConfig`: Enables configuration properties.
-        - `ObjectMapperConfig`: Provides customized object mapper for JSON.
+        - `ObjectMapperConfig`: Provides customized object mapper for JSON to properly serialize and deserialize `LocalDateTime`.
+More on this [here](https://www.baeldung.com/jackson-serialize-dates).
         - `RedisCacheConfig`: Configures caching with Redis.
 Basically it creates a `CacheManager`to use in caching member.
 This is used in `com.litsynp.redisdemo.ex4jpacache`.
-Note that the cache manager registers a customized `ObjectMapper` as its value serializer.
+Note that the cache manager registers a customized `ObjectMapper` (similar to that in `ObjectMapperConfig`) as its value serializer.
 The customized `ObjectMapper` registers `JavaTimeModule` provided by `com.fasterxml.jackson.datatype:jackson-datatype-jsr310` for serialization and deserialization of `LocalDateTime` present in member entity.
 The entry TTL is set to 3 minutes.
         - `RedisConfig`: Configures `RedisConnectionFactory` and `RedisTemplate` beans.
     - `ex1redistemplate`: Example of `RedisTemplate` and `opsForValue`.
         - `MemberCache`: An example class to be instanced and cached.
 Currently, this is only used in test codes.
         - `RedisController`: Uses `StringRedisTemplate` to put String key and String value to Redis.
-    - `ex2redisrepo`: Uses CrudRepository for caching member.
+    - `ex2redisrepo`: Uses `CrudRepository` for caching member.
 Currently, this is only used in test codes.
         - `MemberRedisRepository`: The Redis repository for `RedisMember`.
         - `RedisMember`: Example member class to be cached.
 Annotated with `@RedisHash(value = "member")` to be saved in "member:key" format.
     - `ex3cache`: An example of how caching with Redis can be done so simply with **cache abstraction**.
         - `MemberCacheTestController`: Note that there is `Thread.sleep(1500)` in the **GET** API.
 The API is annotated with `@Cacheable(value = "member", cacheManager = "cacheManager")`, caching the response of the API.
 It gets faster the second time you request the same API.
-    - `ex4jpacache`: This example shows how Spring Data JPA and Redis can work together to bring faster responses from APIs, with **cache abstraction**.
+    - `ex4jpacache`: This example shows how Spring Data JPA and Redis can work together to bring faster responses from APIs, with [cache abstraction](https://www.baeldung.com/spring-cache-tutorial).
         - `api`: API controllers for comparison.
             - `MemberApiController`: Member API controller, **not cached**.
             - `MemberCachedApiController`: Member API controller, **cached with Redis**.